outline/outline/README.md

 1. Setup the database with `yarn db:migrate`.
 Production assumes an SSL connection to the database by default, if Postgres is on the same machine and is not SSL you can migrate with `yarn db:migrate --env=production-ssl-disabled`, for example:

-   `docker run --rm outlinewiki/outline yarn db:migrate`
+   `docker run --rm --env-file=.env outlinewiki/outline yarn db:migrate`

 1. Start the container:

-   `docker run outlinewiki/outline`
+   `docker run --env-file=.env outlinewiki/outline`

 1. Visit http://you_server_ip:3000 and you should be able to see Outline page

    > Port number can be changed using the `PORT` environment variable

 1. (Optional) You can add an `nginx` or other reverse proxy to serve your instance of Outline for a clean URL without the port number, support SSL, etc.
+2. (Optional) If you setup your redis or postgres outside docker container you should use additional flag `--net="host"` for docker.
+In this case you will be able to use `localhost` as host in your `.env` file for redis and postgres.

 ### Terraform